Billplz/api_slate/source/index.html.md

 ### Create a Collection

-Billplz API now support creation of collection with 2 split rules feature, the response will contain the collection's ID that is needed in Bill API, split rules info and fields
+Billplz API support creation of new collection (*with 2 split rules feature for selected legacy feature*), the response will contain the collection's ID that is needed in Bill API, split rules info and fields

 <aside class="warning">
   Collection with custom logo support are removed starting in <code>V4</code>